 I graduated with a PhD in Statistics from the University of Michigan.
-Currently, I'm working as a freelance statistical consultant.
+Currently, I'm the cofounder and head data scientist at Data Bloom.
 I love exploring ways to use data to help improve the world.
 Below is a brief summary of my interests and work.
 See my CV for more details.

 As technology develops, new types of data can be collected at a much higher frequency.
 Additionally, these new technologies provide a new platform for intervention delivery.
 My research interests involve developing experimental designs and statistical methodology for understanding these new data and new forms of intervention.